How can we help you today?

 6. Run paid memberships or subscription models

 • What to offer: Weekly tips, exclusive videos, templates, behind-the-scenes updates, or early access to new content.
-You can offer different membership tiers to fit a range of budgets and needs.
+You can build membership tiers to suit different budgets and needs.

-• Where to start: Use platforms like Memberful, Patreon, or WordPress plugins like Paid Memberships Pro to set up your system.
+• Where to start: Use platforms like Memberful or Patreon to set up your system.

 • Example: A personal finance blogger offers bonus spreadsheets and Q&A sessions to subscribers.
 Visitors who want more than the free blog pay a monthly fee to unlock extra value.

-• Tools to help: You can use Stripe or PayPal to handle payments on your own website, Memberstack or Outseta to manage logins and member access, and MailerLite to send automated email updates to your subscribers.
+• Tools to help: You can use Stripe or PayPal to handle payments on your own site.
+Memberstack or Outseta help manage logins and member access, while MailerLite can send automated updates to subscribers.
+You can also build a community through Circle or Discord so members stay engaged.

 7. Feature brand-sponsored content